HETDEX/pyhetdex/README.md

 (unless there was a bug, of course).
 The developer should commit after all the tests succeed.

+##Documentation

+To build the documentation just go into the doc directory and run make html or make latex there.

 ##Notes

 Please use [markdown](http://daringfireball.net/projects/markdown/syntax) syntax